seyong2/portfolio/docs/data-science/nlp/attention.md

 layout: default
 ---

-In the Seq2Seq model that we explored, the encoder processes input data and produces a **context vector**- a single vector that encapsulates the entire input sequence.
+In the Seq2Seq model that we explored previously, the encoder processes input data and produces a **context vector**- a single vector that encapsulates the entire input sequence.
 This vector is then passed to the decoder, which uses it to generate the output sequence.
-However, it's important to consider the challenge of compressing all the information from the input sequence into a single vector.
+However, it's important to consider the **challenge of compressing all the information from the input sequence into a single vector**.
 This compression likely leads to a loss of valuable information, as the context vector may not fully reflect the intricacies of the entire input.

 Additionally, during the generation of the output sequence, the decoder might struggle to produce accurate results when relying solely on a single fixed representation of the source.
 Different parts of the input sequence can be more relevant at different stages of output generation.
-This limitation—where the context vector becomes a bottleneck—motivates the introduction of the **Attention** mechanism, which addresses the issue of fixed representation by allowing the model to focus on different parts of the input dynamically.
+This limitation—where the context vector becomes a bottleneck—motivates the introduction of the **Attention** mechanism, which addresses the issue of fixed representation by **allowing the model to focus on different parts of the input dynamically**.

 ## Attention Mechanism: A Solution to the Fixed Representation Problem